Jackson Hole Traveler - Visitor Guide

 Colter Bay ranger programs include a daily 30-minute talk through September on various Teton topics, including geography and the history of the park.
 Laurence Rockefeller Preserve ranger-led experiences include “Critter Chat” and a guided hike of the preserve.

-A "Twilight Talk" takes place at 7 p.m. on Tuesday, Wednesday, Thursday, Friday, and Saturday through September 4th at the Gros Ventre Campground amphitheater.
+A "Twilight Talk With a Ranger" takes place at 7 p.m. on Tuesday, Wednesday, Thursday, Friday, and Saturday through September 24th at the Gros Ventre Campground amphitheater.
 Learn about one of Grand Teton's fascinating animals or park stories during this 45-minute, family-friendly program.

 For a full schedule of autumn programs and events, visit nps.gov/grte.